mrworf/iceshelf/README.md

 `--full` forces a complete backup, foregoing the incremential logic.

+`--list files` shows the current state of your backup, as iceshelf knows it

+`--list members` shows the files that are a part of your backup and where to find the latest copy of that file

+`--list sets` shows the backups you need to retrieve to restore a complete backup (please unpack in old->new order)

 No matter what options you add, you *must* point out the configuration file, or you will not get any results.

 # What's missing?